Raise your hand if you’re with me on this:

 You are not prepared for the unexpected

-Do you have money for leaky roofs, flat tires or dental emergencies?
+Do you have money allocated for leaky roofs, flat tires, or dental emergencies?
 This is where your emergency fund should come in to save the day.
-If you don’t have money to cover for the rainy day bills, your budget is bound to fail when you are faced with a financial emergency.
+If you don’t have money to cover the rainy-day bills, your budget is bound to fail when you are faced with a financial emergency.

 There could be a dozen other reasons why your budget is failing and it’s important to figure out what they are so you can address the critical pain points.